 Spider mites and aphids are the two most common strawberry pests, and both damage leaves by sucking cellular contents.
 Mites leave tiny pale stippling marks on the upper leaf surface; heavy infestations produce fine webbing between leaves and stems.
 Aphids cluster on new growth, leaving behind sticky honeydew that attracts sooty mold.
 Both pests reproduce rapidly in warm, dry conditions.

-The key distinction: mite damage is evenly distributed across the leaf surface in tiny dots; aphid damage appears as distorted, cupped new growth where the colonies feed.
-For mites, a strong jet of water to the undersides of leaves dislodges colonies; repeat every 2–3 days for a week.
+The key distinction: mite damage is evenly distributed across the leaf surface in tiny dots, while aphid damage appears as distorted, cupped new growth where the colonies feed.
+For mites, a strong jet of water to the undersides of leaves dislodges colonies; repeat every 2 to 3 days for a week.
 For aphids, insecticidal soap applied directly to clusters is effective.
-Avoid broad-spectrum insecticides — they kill predatory insects that naturally control both pests and invite rebound infestations within weeks.
+Avoid broad-spectrum insecticides, because they kill predatory insects that naturally control both pests and invite rebound infestations within weeks.

 Gray Mold on Strawberries: When Berries Rot After Rain

-Gray mold (Botrytis cinerea) turns ripe strawberries fuzzy and gray within 24–48 hours of infection, especially after rain or in high humidity.
+Gray mold (Botrytis cinerea) turns ripe strawberries fuzzy and gray within 24 to 48 hours of infection, especially after rain or in high humidity.
 The fungus enters through wounds, senescing flowers, or fruit touching wet soil.
 Once established, spores spread rapidly between berries on the same plant and to neighboring plants via air movement.

 Fertilizer Burn and Nutrient Deficiency on Strawberry Leaves

 The distinction matters because the fix is opposite.
-Burn means too much fertilizer — flush the soil thoroughly with plain water and hold off feeding for three weeks.
-Potassium deficiency means the plant needs more — apply a high-potassium liquid fertilizer at half strength and reassess in two weeks.
+Burn means too much fertilizer, so flush the soil thoroughly with plain water and hold off feeding for three weeks.
+Potassium deficiency means the plant needs more, so apply a high-potassium liquid fertilizer at half strength and reassess in two weeks.
 If you cannot tell the difference, check your recent feeding history first.
 If fertilizer was applied within the past two weeks, burn is the more likely diagnosis.

 Physical Leaf Damage: Frost, Heat, and Sunburn